anzmest/nationalmap/README.md

 *corsProxyHost*

 The corsProxy host (corsProxyHost setting - default localhost:3001) is the hostname and address of the national map server side.
 You should try to access as many web map servers as possible through the national map server side because it caches the web map images and tiles and uses a fast multithreaded proxy server (varnish).
 This can make rendering web maps much faster and should reduce the load on the web map servers you are using.
-However, at present the nationalmap server side is only supported on Linux so you should disable the corsProxy module of nationalmap by setting *disableCorsProxy* to "true" if you run GeoNetwork on a windows server.
+By default, the nationalmap server side is disabled as varnish may not be present on your system.
+If you want to use it set *disableCorsProxy* to "false".

 *proxyHost*